Tultxʷ · The confluence of two rivers

 Underserved & rural populations.

-Communities where the nearest ED is a long, expensive drive — and a phone call to a competent nurse changes what happens next.
+Communities where the nearest ED is a long, expensive drive, and a phone call to a competent nurse changes what happens next.

 Rural access

-Why Tulq
+Why TULQ

 Native-owned.
 Clinically deep.
-Built for this contract.

-Tulq is structurally and culturally aligned with how Indian Country actually works — not retrofitted to look the part.
+TULQ is structurally and culturally aligned with how Indian Country actually works, not retrofitted to look the part.

 Pillar 01